Research and advocacy of progressive and pragmatic policy ideas.

 A key consideration in our recommendations is the increasing shift away from degree programs.
 In America and the UK, students and parents are now questioning the traditional college or university education and whether the cost of attending is worth it anymore.
 The COVID-19 pandemic may have only accelerated this trend, leading to a dramatic decline in enrolment recently.

 Malaysia will gradually reach the same conclusion.
 COVID-19 aggravated, but did not cause, the long-running trend of graduate unemployment and graduate low pay.
 Graduate unemployment rose 22.5% last year to 202,400 in 2020 from 165,200 in 2019 and appears to be on an upward trend in at least the last four years; graduate unemployment stood at 162,000 in 2018, up from 154,900 in 2017.
-It also disproportionately affects Bumiputera graduates who have the highest rate of unemployment.
+It also affects Bumiputera graduates who face a high rate of unemployment.

 On top of the graduate unemployment rate, fresh graduates are earning wages as low as RM1,000-1,500 a month.
 Compare these outcomes to the time and financial commitments of a degree program which typically takes at least four years to complete.
 A diploma program is not much shorter, taking about 24-36 months to complete and longer still if done on a part-time basis.